elinscott/linscott-2023-examples/README.md

 ===========================================
 Description
 -------
-This archive contains files that accompany the article "``koopmans``: an open-source package for accurately and efficiently predicting spectral properties with Koopmans spectral functionals" (Linscott et al., 2023).
+This archive contains files that accompany the article "``koopmans``: an open-source package for accurately and efficiently predicting spectral properties with Koopmans functionals" (Linscott et al., 2023).

 Contents
 --------